 This week’s project is interesting because it highlights one of the most common issues that concerns parents about their children’s feet: they’re flat!

 Until about the age of two, it is a normal part of development for a child to be flat-footed, but after that, an arch should begin to emerge (your child may be as old as six before he or she has a truly visible arch.)
+So, since I'm setting you up to try this project, I also want to help you understand the results you'll receive one the art is hanging up on the wall!

 There are two types of flat feet that children may have: flexible and rigid.
 A flexible flatfoot is a condition in which, despite having little or no foot arch, your child is still able to move his or her foot in all directions.
 It is not a particularly serious condition, although if it persists into the teenage years, your child may start to experience pain along the bottom of his or her foot.
 If I determine that your child has a flexible flat foot, there are exercises I can teach you that can help limit any discomfort associated with the condition.
 Additionally, we may want to create a pair of custom orthotics for your child, so he or she doesn’t experience foot fatigue and so that his or her shoes will last longer and wear more evenly (you’re welcome!)